 Child visitation rights go to the non-custodial parent, and it outlines the amount of time the parent is given to spend with his or her child.
 Visitation is typically handled as part of a larger family law matter such as a divorce, paternity, or child custody case.
 In this post, our Katy divorce attorney will explain the difference between Standard Possession Orders (SPO) and Expanded Possession Orders (E-SPO), and how they play a role in a non-custodial parent’s visitation plan.

 The purpose of an SPO is to not only set a schedule for each parent’s time with the child, but to ensure that it is legally binding.
 This schedule is found in the parenting plan filed with and approved by the court, which is generally part of a couple’s divorce decree or child custody order.
 Once the court approves of the plan, it then becomes a parent’s possession and access order.
 SPOs should be designed in a way that encourages a close relationship with both parents.

 A typical SPO for children ages 3 and older includes, but is not limited to:

 - Every 1st, 3rd, and 5th Friday from 6 pm to the following Sunday at 6pm

 - Every Thursday evening during the school year from 6 pm – 8 pm

 - Every other Spring Break

 - Every other Thanksgiving

-- Half of Christmas break, with parents alternating which half they get every
+- Half of Christmas break, with parents alternating which half they get every other year

 - Thirty days in the summer